conr2286/PocketFT8Xcvr/README.md

 * V1.10 Transmitter works.
 Receiver occasionally decodes FT8 messages.
 See Issue #23 on github.
 * V2.00 Revised PCB moves the SI5351 and MCP342x to Wire1 to avoid I2C noise (Issue #23) hampering the SI4735
 * V2.10 Implements GPS, ADIF logging and the RoboOp QSO sequencer.
 Uses V2.00 hardware with patch wires for GPS connector.
 The GPS is optional but *strongly* recommended.

-# Status
-* August, 2025:  Patched (for GPS PPS) V2.00 hardware tested with most current firmware on 40M.
-The schematic and PCB are at V3.00 awaiting a satisfactory tariff prior to fabrication (I'm currently quoted $400+ to build just two boards).
-The V3.00 hardware replaces the patch wires supporting the GPS PPS signal on V2.00 boards, and adds an expansion connector to implement future functionality.
+* V3.00 continues with the same firmware, but the hardware eliminates the requirement for the PPS patch wire and adds an expansion connector to break-out a few GPIO signals.
+The V3.00 board fabrication awaits a satisfactory tariff solution.

 # Implementationi Notes
 * The receiver is based upon the SI4735 chip offering a compact, low-power approach for most HF bands  Following up on a tip from the SI4735's application notes, the chip was found to be extremely sensitive to noise from other I2C traffic on the same bus as the SI4735.
 The V2.00 boards address this issue by moving the touchscreen (MCP342X) and SI5351 traffic from the Wire to the Wire1 I2C bus, isolating the SI4735 on Wire.
 Likewise, the V2.00 boards pay more attention to signal routing adjacent to noise-sensitive circuitry.
 * Many clock designs use a TCXO driving one of the SI5351's XTAL pins and often in conflict with the SI5351 application notes recommendations.
-Many designers have commented (not always of one voice;) on this approach.
+Many designers have commented (not of one voice;) on this approach.
 Following up on a now-misplaced tip re. phase noise, this design employs a low jitter TCXO driving the SI5351's CLKIN pin.
 Following up on yet another misplaced tip regarding the SI5351's phase noise when driving heavy loads, the V2.00 boards buffer the XCLK signal from the SI5351.
 All this may be overkill but it was easy to implement.
 * The V2.00 boards and the original Pocket FT8 project use an external MCP342x ADC to poll the touchscreen.
 With a non-blocking ADC library, the Teensy 4.1 could likely use the second internal ADC but this idea has not yet been tested (it can be achieved using a patch to the V2.00 boards).
 Alternative approaches include using a touchscreen controller.
 These are considered for a future V4.00.
 * The V1.10 LP filter lacked rejection of received signals below the operating frequency.
 Spectral investigations into the found surprisingly strong signals in the 500..7000 kHz range having the potential to limit the receiver's performance.
 The V2.00 board filter plugins offer a chance to explore a bandpass design to protect the receiver's front end.
 Suitable bandpass filters have been modeled but not yet been tested.
 * The V2.00 boards support the Adafruit Ultimate GPS Breakout board.
 The firmware supports using the PPS digital interrupt signal to determine when the GPS acquires a fix; however, the V2.00 PCB requires a patch wire to connect the PPS pin to Teensy Digital Pin 2, and the GPS connector has the PPS pin in an awkward location for a ribbon cable.
 This will hopefull be fixed in the V3.00 hardware when tariffs permit.
 The patch is easy to solder and I strongly recommend it.